ReadyResearchers/LSTM-Optimization/README.md

 datasets in a csv format and then for each dataset run through trials to come up with the most optimal hyperparameter values within a certain range.

-First, `optuna` creates a study that stores all of the trials and their results.
+First, `optuna` creates a study that stores all the trials and their results.

 At the beginning of a trial run, a model for the neural network is created.

 The number of layers and the number of neurons in each layer are decided by the `suggest_<data_type>` function, which creates a hyperparameter and chooses the value of that hyperparameter based on potential.

 The optimizer is another hyperparameter which value is chosen through the `suggest_categorical` function.